adam-m-jcbs/bye_master/README.md

 git branch -m main
 ```

-I now push this renamed branch to GitHub and tell `git` that our now upstream
+I now push this renamed branch to GitHub and tell `git` that our new upstream
 branch is now `main`.
 You will get an error, but that's OK
 ```
 git push origin :master main